-Manushya Foundation in collaboration with USAID, FHI360 and ICNL wrote Thailand's 2019 CSO Sustainability Index Report, reviewing the strength and overall viability of civil society actors in the country.
-With the participation of community leaders, CSO experts, and development partners, the report found that CSOs' sustainability in Thailand has deteriorated from 2018 to 2019, in all the following 7 dimensions: legal environment, organizational capacity, financial viability, advocacy, service provision, sectoral infrastructure and public image.
-The decrease of Thailand's CSO Sustainability Index is the result of civic space shrinking, proving that CSOs in Thailand evolve in an environment of fear and repression.
-As Thailand is not a real democracy, the respect and protection of human rights are far from being achieved.
+Manushya Foundation in collaboration with USAID, FHI360 and ICNL wrote Thailand's 2020 CSO Sustainability Index Report, reviewing the strength and overall viability of civil society actors in the country.
+With the participation of community leaders, CSO experts, and development partners, the report found that CSOs' sustainability in Thailand has declined from 2019 to 2020, in the following 6 dimensions: legal environment, organizational capacity, financial viability, advocacy, service provision, sectoral infrastructure; while public image dimension remained unchanged.
+The decrease of Thailand's CSO Sustainability Index is the result of a shrinking civic space, and the adoption and enforcement of restrictive laws and practices by the undemocratically-elected government.